Skip to content

 } );

-This example is different from the previous one for testing application in toolkit options provided:
+This example is different from the previous one for testing application in SDT configuration provided:

 • projectFolder is selecting a fake project folder instead of current project's root folder.